kriste11er/kriste11er.github.io/vision.md

 - Moonshot Academy
 	- Starting a High School in China: Reflection Essays
 - StarDAS
+	- MATRIX of Certifications to Teach
+	- SparkDAS
 - Explorer's Toolkit
+- Project OK

 ## Personal Data: Your Data for You
 education and collection/visualization of personal data in control by the person to whom it belongs for the benefit of furthering their own self-awareness: